Vedant-Gidra/Smart-Agriculture-Patato-Disease-Detection/README.md

   Indicates leaves or plants free from visible symptoms of disease.

 > **Dataset:**
-> The dataset for this project can be found here: [Potato Leaf Disease Dataset on Kaggle](https://www.kaggle.com/datasets/arjuntejaswi/plant-village)
+> The dataset for this project can be found here: [Potato Leaf Disease Dataset on Kaggle](https://www.kaggle.com/datasets/aarishasifkhan/plantvillage-potato-disease-dataset)
-> (Please replace with your exact dataset link if different.)

 ---